christopherromo/chit-chatty/README.md

    - Splash Screen
       - Responsive to all screen sizes
       - Stripe along the top of the screen now the same color as the splash screen
-   - default language set to Arabic for quiz generation, matching the rest of the default options
+   - Default language set to Arabic for quiz generation, matching the rest of the default options
    - Added an onerror check so that if currentFlag function fails to load, the Arabic flag will appear as default

 ### UI Updates / Responsiveness / README Overhaul - Christopher Romo